 Find the factsEasily digestible literature and videos can help your loved one learn more about dementia.
 Sometimes being given lots of evidence about the disease can help overcome the initial denial.
 Don’t overwhelm them with research and complicated facts and figures, they’ll struggle to absorb and process the information.
 Instead, try watching an appropriate TV programme or film together, or leave leaflets around the home that they can look at when they are ready.

 Get helpThe truth is, it can often be easier to accept information from an impartial outsider.
 An elderly person has spent the majority of their life in a position of authority in relation to you.
 They're used to their independence, and may resent you for trying to 'take control'.
-However, the elderly tend to have a healthy respect for professional people in positions of authority.

 A meeting with a therapist or doctor may get the message across, when family and friends have failed.
 If they refuse to attend, talk to the GP about your worries.